Skip to main content

 Role

-I owned the design process from early wireframes through to production specifications.
-I ran regular critique sessions with Dan Murphy's internal design team and presented progress to stakeholders fortnightly.
-I advocated for a phased release strategy, launching first to a friends-and-family group before the wider rollout to 500,000+ members, incorporating feedback iteratively to reduce risk.
+I owned the design process from wireframes through to production specifications.
+I ran regular critique sessions with Dan Murphy's internal design team and presented to stakeholders fortnightly.
+I advocated for a phased release — launching first to a friends-and-family group before the wider rollout to 500,000+ members — so the team could incorporate feedback and reduce risk before scale.

 Top